 Jennifer Wu, Eugene Fratkin, Andrei Savu, and Tony Wu explore best practices for Hadoop deployments in the public cloud and provide detailed guidance for deploying, configuring, and managing Hive, Spark, and Impala in the public cloud as they walk you through using existing tools to create and configure Hive, Spark, and Impala deployments in the AWS environment with considerations for network settings, AWS instances types, and security options.
 They also demonstrate how Hadoop clusters can also be easily deployed into Azure and Google Cloud Platform.
 Once deployed, you’ll be able to grow and shrink clusters to accommodate your workloads.

-Eugene Fratkin is a director of engineering at Cloudera leading cloud infrastructure efforts.
-He was one of the founding members of the Apache MADlib project (scalable in-database algorithms for machine learning).
+Eugene Fratkin is a director of engineering at Cloudera, heading Cloud R&D. He was one of the founding members of the Apache MADlib project (scalable in-database algorithms for machine learning).
 Previously, Eugene was a cofounder of a Sequoia Capital-backed company focusing on applications of data analytics to problems of genomics.
 He holds PhD in computer science from Stanford University’s AI lab.

 Andrei Savu is a software engineer at Cloudera, where he’s working on Cloudera Director, a product that makes Hadoop deployments in cloud environments easy and more reliable for customers.